zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 </dependency>
 ```

-- you need to evaluate and use the proper value that match your applications need
+- You need to evaluate and use the proper value that match your applications need
-	- we can define separate configurations for each external instances with want to integrate, the service identifier we specify here will be used as name later.
+	- We can define separate configurations for each external instances with want to integrate, the service identifier we specify here will be used as name later.

 ```yaml
 resilience4j: